joshwcomeau/leitner/README.md

 # Leitner schedule

 I recently read Nicky Case's amazing Explorable Explanation, ["How To Remember Anything Forever-ish"](https://ncase.me/remember/).
-It involves the construction of a Leitner box, to practice spaced repetition.
-It's really good, you should read it!
+This explorable teaches a science-backed method for long-term retention, and I'm super excited to develop this new super-power.

-The game works on a **64-day calendar**.
-While the explorable provides instructions for creating your own calendar out of index cards, I prefer to have it digital, to prevent any confusion/issues.
+You can create cards with mobile and web apps, but it's more fun to have a tangible box using index cards.
+The trouble, though, is that you need some way to keep track of which cards to review on which day - the game works on a **64-day calendar**.
+While the explorable provides instructions for creating your own calendar, I worry that it wouldn't work so well for me: it relies on manually advancing a "current day" indicator, and that feels like something I'd forget to do.

-This CLI utility is simple.
-It tells you which cards to review today.
+So, I created this super-rudimentary CLI for tracking it.
+Run a command and it tells you which cards to review today.
+It could be better - contributions welcome - but it fits my needs.

 ### Setup and Running